 1. Portugal

+Portugal is one of the most popular places in the world to retire – and no wonder.
 As one of Western Europe’s most affordable countries, the cost of living is low here, and property is generally cheaper than in the UK.

-The crime rate is low here too – Portugal is ranked as one of the safest countries in the world – and the quality of healthcare is excellent.
-Once you’ve got a Portuguese ID number and residence permit, you can access the public healthcare system or choose private insurance, which costs somewhere between €30 and €300 per month
+The crime rate is low here, too – according to World Population Review, Portugal is ranked as one of the safest countries in the world – and the quality of healthcare is excellent.
+Once you’re registered as a Portuguese resident, you can access the public healthcare system or choose private insurance.

 Then there’s the weather.
 Portugal enjoys a glorious Mediterranean climate, with the south being particularly warm and sunny.
-Cities like Porto and Lisbon are packed with cultural hotspots, but if you fancy a slower pace of life, the beaches of the Algarve or the vineyards of the Douro Valley make the perfect home.
-Fans of seafood will be spoilt for choice – and the excellent wine is another bonus!
+Cities like Porto and Lisbon are packed with cultural hotspots, but if you fancy a slower pace of life, the beaches of the Algarve or the vineyards of the Douro Valley can make the perfect home.
+Fans of seafood will be spoilt for choice – and the excellent wine is another bonus.

 2. Malta